vasiaxe/Dexterdle/README.md

 ## How to Play

-1. Type a character name into the search bar.
+1. Type a character name into the search bar
-2. Select a character from the dropdown.
+2. Select a character from the dropdown
-3. Submit your guess.
+3. Submit your guess
-4. Use the color feedback to narrow down the hidden character.
+4. Use the color feedback to narrow down the hidden character
-5. Guess correctly before you run out of attempts.
+5. Guess correctly before you run out of attempts

 ## Clue System